VAT (Value Added Tax)

 It varies by country.
-We fill out a customs form that specifies a low value of $6.00 per quantity.
-This usually means the customer will pay little or no tax.
+Our postage label has an integrated customs form which specifies the low value of $5.00 per item (with a maximum of $19.95).
+This usually means the customer will pay little or no tax with these possible exceptions.
 For the best current information, Google "vat tax by country".
 Click here for an example search result from uscib.org.

 How does a foreign nation know how much to charge my customer?

-We fill out a customs form that specifies a value of $6.00 per quantity.
-This usually means the customer will pay little or no tax.
+Our postage label has an integrated customs form which specifies the low value of $5.00 per item (with a maximum of $19.95).
+This usually means the customer will pay little or no tax with these possible exceptions.